alexbadia1/Nightingale/README.md

 ### Prerequisites

-First you'll need to setup typescript
+I recommend downloading npm with typescript.

-1. Install the [npm](https://www.npmjs.org/) package manager if you don't already have it.
+Install the [npm](https://www.npmjs.org/) package manager if you don't already have it.
-2. Run `npm install -g typescript` to get the TypeScript Compiler.
-(You may need to do this as root.)

-#### IDE SUPPORT

-IDE's like Visual Studio Code, IntelliJ and probably others already support TypeScript-to-JavaScript compilation.
-Make sure you have the necessary plugins installed for your IDE.

-#### NO IDE SUPPORT

-You'll need to automate the compilation process with something like Gulp.

-- Setup Gulp
-1. `npm install -g gulp` to get the Gulp Task Runner.
-1. `npm install -g gulp-tsc` to get the Gulp TypeScript plugin.

-Run `gulp` at the command line in the root directory of this project.
-Edit your TypeScript files in the source/scripts directory.
+Be sure a path variable is set to the npm /bin to make it easier running npm commands from th command line.

 ### Installing

-Installing with Gitbash is easy!
+You can use npm to install TypeScript globally, this means you can use the tsc command anywhere in your terminal.

+Run `npm install -g typescript` to get the TypeScript Compiler.
+(You may need root privileges.)

+### Compiling Typescipt

+I recommend Gitbash!

 1. Clone the remote branch to your local machine by typing `git clone [paste url here]`.

 The c.bat file and tsconfig.json are already defined in the Nightingale/ folder.
 Note: /docs allows this project to be hosted with github.

-2. Open a terminal and navigate to the Nightingale/ floder.
+2. Open a terminal and navigate to the Nightingale /folder.

 The `tsc` command will compile all typescript files *only* located in Nightingale/docs/src.
 The resulting javascript will be outputted in Nightingale/docs/distrib.